jjvanzon/Piano-Playing-Docs/methods/practice-schema.md

     <br/><br/>
 - __Reading__:
     - Might include annotating with mnemonics and cheats.
-    - May include my making simplified musical score or chord progressions.
+    - May include my making sheet music with simplified notation and/or chord progressions.
 - __Memorizing__:
     - Analyzing phrase and repetition structure may help.
     - Memorizing might at one point include memorizing the chords.